MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Related Work

-The major research of privacy-preserving data publishing focuses on preventing various disclosures and studying the trade-off between privacy protection and information preservation \cite{survey, tradeoff, utility}.
-The generalization technique has been well-studied by proposing numerous algorithms, dividing it into three schemes: global recoding \cite{Incognito}, local recoding \cite{localrecoding}, and multidimensional recoding \cite{mondrian}.
-However, generalization, which is proposed primarily to defend against identity disclosure, is inefficient to protect sensitive values and barely preserves the distribution of original QI values, causing a huge cost of preventing the attribute disclosure.
+The major research of privacy preservation focuses on preventing various disclosures and studying the trade-off between privacy protection and information preservation \cite{li2009on, wong2011can, LIN20099784, li2017cross, KACHA20224075}.
+The generalization technique has been well-studied by proposing numerous algorithms which can be divided into three schemes: (1) global recoding \cite{lefevre2005incognito}, which transforms same QI values into same generalized value; (2) local recoding \cite{xu2006utility}, which can transform same QI values into different generalized values; and (3) multi-dimensional recoding \cite{lefevre2006mondrian}, which partitions microdata into equivalence groups and generalizes the QI values inside each equivalence group.
+However, generalization hardly preserves the distributions of original QI values that always causes a huge cost of protecting privacy.

-Comparing to generalization, bucketization technique \cite{bucketization, aggregate, slicing} maintains excellent information utility due to the preserving of all the original QI values.
-It partitions the tuples into buckets in which each record corresponds to any sensitive value with equal probability.
-However, most existing approaches cannot prevent the identity disclosure, and the existence of individuals in the published table is likely to be disclosed \cite{presence}.
-Furthermore, the QI values of individuals can be easily exposed that increases the background knowledge of adversary to learn the appearance pattern of certain QI value and sensitive value in the released table \cite{deFinetti}.
-For these reasons, the application of bucketization is always limited.
+Comparing to generalization, bucketization technique \cite{xiao2006anatomy, li2021local} maintains excellent information utility because it preserves all the original QI values.
+However, most existing approaches cannot prevent identity disclosure, and the existence of individuals in published table is likely to be disclosed \cite{nergiz2007hiding}.
+Furthermore, the QI values of individuals can be easily exposed that increases the background knowledge of adversary to learn the pattern of QI values and sensitive values in the released table \cite{kifer2009attacks, sei2017anonymization}.